IshayuMahendra/DBTermProject/README.md

 mvn clean install
 mvn spring-boot:run

-To Run Frontend (it is run from root): npm install npm run dev
+To Run Frontend (it is run from root or right click on SRC -> integrated terminal): npm install npm run dev